 Knowing the degree to which an interviewer’s impression about a candidate influences the candidate’s performance during a consulting case interview, we realized we had to switch gears.
 We had to test how the female candidate will handle a more hostile interviewer, someone who would be digging and questioning her.
 We also had to teach Rafik how to create a positive influence at the beginning of a consulting case interview.

 Changing our approach with Joyce: This candidate had been so good at managing the first impression she makes that people rarely had to question her.
-And because people rarely questioned her, she have not developed sufficient skill at handling deeper questions.
+And because people rarely questioned her, she has not developed sufficient skill at handling deeper questions.

 As soon as we started digging and pointing out flaws, her performance noticeably deteriorated.
 We would question her, “Why do you say this?
 But this does not make sense.
-Explain to me how this works“, and she would struggle to handle it.
+Explain to me how this works,” and she would struggle to handle it.
 Handling digging and questioning turned out to be this candidate’s greatest weakness.

 So, the lesson is that while you need to create a great impression of yourself, it cannot be a substitute for an actual ability to handle tough questions.
 It cannot be a mirage.
 There must be depth behind the impression.

 He did it.
 And what happens?
 Because he starts off the call well, he creates the impression of being competent and organized.
-Because he creates the impression of being competent and organized, I treat him like he is competent and organized.
+Because he creates the impression of being competent and organized, we treat him like he is competent and organized.
 And what happens with his consulting case interview training call?
 He does well.

 You can actually watch Rafik’s videos online and see what happens from session 6.